ollernn/cloud-homelab-v2/docs/05-azure-deployment.md

 The project now includes:

-- A FastAPI API running locally
+- a FastAPI API running locally
-- Environment-based configuration
+- environment-based configuration
 - API key protection
 - Docker containerization
 - Azure Container Registry image storage
 - Azure Container Apps deployment
-- Public HTTP ingress
+- public HTTP ingress
-- Successful Azure endpoint testing
+- successful Azure endpoint testing
-- Screenshots for documentation and portfolio use
+- screenshots for documentation and portfolio use

+## Security Notes

+This deployment uses a development API key for testing.

+For a production-like setup, the API key should be handled through a more secure secret management approach.

+Future improvements may include:

+- storing secrets in GitHub Actions secrets
+- using Azure Key Vault
+- using managed identity where appropriate
+- rotating API keys
+- separating test, local and production configuration

 ## Next Step